Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Here’s a rapid overview of their 12 step program.
+Here’s a rapid overview of their 12-step program.
 Take a minute to see that all the steps fit with the shorter 7 step plan above.
 Some of these groups incorporate ‘God’ or some ‘Power’ into their program.
-I have not done that here but will return to that in Origin of the Universe.
-The reason I’ve not incorporated it is because many people do not refer to ‘God’ or anything similar and the question becomes: without such extra-help is love and peace possible?
-The answer is that with the 7 steps, yes it is… to a great degree.
+I have not done that here, but will return to that in Origin of the Universe.
+The reason I’ve not incorporated it is that many people do not refer to ‘God’ or anything similar and the question becomes: without such extra-help is love and peace possible?
+The answer is that with the 7 steps, yes it is, to a great degree.
 More in the next book.

 Here’s the Alcoholics Anonymous 12 point list with the related How Humans Function step in brackets

 - We admitted we were powerless over alcohol — that our lives had become unmanageable.
 (Human nature, free choice, Self-reproach)

 - Came to believe that a Power greater than ourselves could restore us to sanity.
 (Coming, but this is related to the origin and validity of both ethics and justice.)